utils.leanix_client_module

 Your LeanIX data model is automatically translated into a Python data model.
 You can find the Python data model in

-the file utils/ws_[workspacename]/fact_sheet_types.py
+the file utils/ws_[workspacename]/fact_sheet_types.py.

 If you made any changes to your LeanIX data model, you can force a re-generation of your Python data model by deleting the Python data model file.